Close Menu

 Whale Watching and Iceberg Viewing

 Summer continues to be an excellent time for whale watching and iceberg viewing.
 Humpback whales, minke whales, and even blue whales can be spotted in the waters surrounding Newfoundland.
 Icebergs, calved from glaciers in Greenland, drift southward along the coast, creating a mesmerizing spectacle.
 Boat tours depart from various locations, offering close-up encounters with these natural wonders.
-(See Also: Hajj Time Jeddah not Allowed to Visit?
-Essential Travel Guide)
+(See Also: Beat Time to Visit Jordan – Explore the Best)

 Festivals and Cultural Experiences